MarinaNasser/Physiotherapy-Department/Readme.md

 It is a website for a physiotherapy hospital or department.

 ## Features
+It is a website for a physiotherapy hospital or department.
+The website includes these features:
+- A relational database that includes (patients, doctors, devices, admins information - feedbacks - messages sent from patients to doctors and vice versa - the contact us messages - doctors' available appointments and booked appointments)

-- Both Patient and Dcotor can sign up and have an account on the Website which can be edited later on.
+- Both patient and Doctor can sign up and have an account on the Website which can be edited later on.
+The profile includes their information like name, email, password, address, SSN, available appointments for doctors and more...

 - Patient can book any appointment with doctors and appointments appear in their profile.
-- Doctors can offer appointments on the website to be available for patients to book, both booked and unbooked appointments appear in the Doctor profile.
+Doctors can offer appointments on the website to be available for patients to book, both booked and not booked appointments appear in the Doctor profile.

 - A chat between Doctors and Patients is available through the website using E-mail.

 - Patients are allowed to send feedback to the hospital without writing any personal data.

-- The website provides tips through theraputic training videos for patients with accounts only.
+- The website provides tips through therapeutic training videos for patients with accounts only.
+If a visitor hasn't sign up yet, this page doesn't appear to him/her.

-- The opening page provides a lot of information to the customer like the Doctors' names and specialties and teh hospital numbers of patients, doctors, appointments, feedbacks, etc.. .
+- The opening page provides a lot of information to the customer like the Doctors' names and specialties and the hospital numbers of patients, doctors, appointments, feedbacks, etc...

 - The application can be resized easily without messing up your UI.
+"Responsive Application".

 ## Technology Used:
 The Web Application is built using: